Bahraini protesters battle police outside Manama

 Police question the causes of death and their attribution to the political conflict.
 They say they are showing restraint in the face of violent youth challenging state authority.

-Friday’s clashes erupted during a series of 10 licensed protests organized by the Gulf Arab state’s official opposition parties, led by the Shi‘ite Wefaq group.
+Friday’s clashes erupted during a series of 10 licenced protests organised by the Gulf Arab state’s official opposition parties, led by the Shi‘ite Wefaq group.

-There were clashes at some other protests, and youths pulled down a lamppost thought to carry a security camera facing a popular coffee shop in the Budaiya district.
-A police statement said Wefaq leaders would be questioned over the incidents.

-The February 14 Youth Coalition protesters broke away from one of those official protests, ignoring Wefaq organizers in orange vests with Wefaq logos who were directing traffic.
+The Feb.
+14 Youth Coalition protesters broke away from one of those official protests, ignoring Wefaq organisers in orange vests with Wefaq logos who were directing traffic.

 “This protest is for bringing down the regime.
 This one’s for fighting,” said one man as he ran down the street to join the group marching towards Pearl Roundabout, which has been under heavy guard and closed to traffic for a year.